mdelapenya/lpn/README.md

 ### checkContainer

+Checks if there is a container created by lpn (Liferay Portal Nook).

 Uses `docker container inspect` to check if there is a container with name `liferay-portal-nook` created by lpn (Liferay Portal Nook).

 ### checkImage

-Checks if the proper Liferay Portal Docker image has been pulled by lpn (Liferay Portal Nook).
+Checks if the proper Liferay Portal Docker image has been pulled by lpn.

 Uses `docker image inspect` to check if the proper Liferay Portal Docker image has been pulled by lpn (Liferay Portal Nook).
 If no image tag is passed to the command, the tag `latest` will be used.